-All nodes using cpusets must have the hwloc library and corresponding hwloc-devel package installed.
-See Installing TORQUE on page 6 for more information.
+All nodes using cpusets must have the hwloc library version 1.2 or higher installed.

 When started, pbs\mom will create an initial top-level cpuset at /dev/cpuset/torque.
 This cpuset contains all CPUs and memory of the host machine.
 If this "torqueset" already exists, it will be left unchanged to allow the administrator to override the default behavior.
 All subsequent cpusets are created within the torqueset.